wislon/xam-akavache-test/README.md

 This repo is for testing Akavache's persistence across Xamarin Android app restarts when it's being hosted in a shared library.

 TL;DR: As long as the app is running, the caching works perfectly.
-However, when the app is relaunched from scratch (or, for example, the device is rebooted, the cached information is gone.
-Either the cache is being reset, or recreated, either way, all the data that was stored is gone).
+However, when the app is relaunched from scratch (or, for example, the device is rebooted), the cached information is gone.

+Either the cache is being reset, or recreated, either way, all the data that was stored is gone.

 This project is for reproing the issue as described on